teraglin/AidanKirvan_T1A3/README.md

     - comparing the total score against a targets **armour class** (AC).
     - if the outcome is a successful hit, you then roll additional dice to determine how much damage you have done.

-    *For 5th edition D&D, an attack action in a tun would look like this:*
+    *For 5th edition D&D, an attack action in a turn would look like this:*
     1) Attacker rolls a D20 to hit the monster.
     1) The Attacker then adds modifiers to the roll depending on their stats and whether they are proficient in the weapon they are using.
     1) If the total value of the roll plus the modifiers is equal or higher than their armour class, the attack hits.
 Otherwise it misses.